Rotator Cuff Exercises

 Muscle energy technique

-Isometric strengthening exercises
+Isometric shoulder exercises

 Static (or isometric) exercises are some of the first torn rotator cuff exercises to be done as they do not involve any movement.
 The patient pushes against a stationary object such as a wall, doorframe, or resistance provided by another person.

 Because there is no movement, static exercises can be performed soon after injury, usually within 3-7 days, provided they are pain-free.
 If any exercises are painful, then do not continue with them.
 Rest for a longer period until they are comfortable.
 They can be done for a range of different shoulder movmements to strengthen the muscles around the entire joint including adduction, abduction, flexion, extension and rotation.

 These involve movement and can be done with resistance band or dumbelle weights.
 They can be performed in many different positions and can easily be progressed as your strength improves.
 These exercises can replace the static exercises (above) as soon as pain allows (usually 7 days plus).